Best Things to do in Split, Croatia: Where to Stay, Eat, Drink and Explore

 Where to stay in Split

-Since Split is such a walkable city, there is no wrong location to stay. we always recommend staying close to the Palace if possible because that is where most of the bars and restaurants are located.
+Since Split is such a walkable city, there is no wrong location to stay.
+We always recommend staying close to the Palace if possible because that is where most of the bars and restaurants are located.
 By looking at places near city center, you will also be a short walk to the water!
 Luckily Split is a great city to visit on a budget so there are lots of housing options close to the center.

 Depending on your budget and group size, there are tons of great Airbnb options in Split.
 We highly recommend looking there before booking a hotel or hostel!
 Here are some other great hotel options if that is more your vibes.